Maximinodotpy/articles/039 - Keyboard Shortcuts/_blog/article.md

 ## Windows

 These shortcuts apply to the Windows Operating System.
 They are mostly not specific to a program.
+There's also this funny [website for taking screenshots](https://www.take-a-screenshot.org/).

 | Shortcut | Description |
 | --- | --- |